FederatedAI/FATE/examples/federatedml-1.x-examples/README.md

 ## FATE-FLOW Usage

-### 1.How to get the output data of each component:
+### 1. How to get the output data of each component:

 ```bash
 cd {your_fate_path}/fate_flow